antorqs/im_working/README.md

 # im_working
 Python script to simulate you are working.

-Do you ever stand from your computer just to take a walk or drink coffee and worry about anyone thinking you are procrastinating?
+Do you ever walk away from your computer just to take a walk or drink coffee and worry about anyone (mis)thinking you are procrastinating?

 Never again.
 Run this script and let them think you are just waiting for something to finish :D